loader image

 Silcarb manufactures Silicon Carbide Heating Elements (silicon carbide heaters ) that are known under the tradename of “Alpha Rod, Alpha Ultra Rod, Alpha Ultra Spiral”

 The Alpha Rod elements are tubes with thick walls and are made from high resistance silicon carbide (heaters) elements.
 The element tubes consist of a central heating section referred to as a hot zone and two terminal sections called cold ends.
-The cold ends are infused with silicon metal to bring down their resistance and operating them at a lower temperature.
-The extreme ends of the elements are coated with aluminum contact surface with low resistance to which the electrical connections are made with braided aluminum straps.
-Elements are described by giving the- overall length, the heating section length, the diameter and the resistance.
+The cold ends are infused with silicon metal to bring down their resistance and operate them at a lower temperature.
+The extreme ends of the elements are coated with an aluminum contact surface with low resistance, to which the electrical connections are made with braided aluminum straps.
+Elements are described by giving the overall length, the heating section length, the diameter and the resistance.

 High-Performance SIC Heaters from Silcarb